What is the New Zealand Language?

 Other languages spoken in New Zealand

 Although there are only three official languages in New Zealand – English, Maori and New Zealand Sign Language – other languages are spoken in New Zealand due to the diverse immigrant population.
-Around 18.6% of the New Zealand population are multilingual (2013 Census).
+Around 18.6% of the New Zealand population is multilingual (2013 Census).

 The most common known languages in New Zealand, other than the official New Zealand languages, are Samoan, Hindi, Mandarin Chinese, French and Yue Chinese.